Paul Carbone: Early life

-Interwar Period
+Interwar period

 After the war ended, Carbone and Spirito left for South America.
 In Peru they started pimping and soon had 20 women working for them.
 The pair returned to Marseille in 1919, where they engaged in pimping and opium smuggling.

 The Carbone-Spirito clan gained more and more influence in the Marseille underworld.
-By the late 1920s, they were involved in prostitution, White slavery, protection rackets and various forms of trafficking.
+By the late 1920s, they were involved in prostitution, white slavery, protection rackets and various forms of trafficking.
 They were involved in drug trafficking, especially heroin and cocaine, and set up a laboratory in Bandol, near Marseille to refine the raw opium from Egypt, Turkey and Indochina into heroin, some of which was sent to Lucky Luciano in the United States.
-Owning a bar on rue Pavilion, the Amical Bar, and the Beauvau Restaurant on rue Beauvau, its empire was run from these establishments.
+Owning a bar on rue Pavilion, the Amical Bar, and the Beauvau Restaurant on rue Beauvau, the empire was run from these establishments.
 In Marseille alone, it had more than 25 brothels, mostly staffed by young Jewish women forced into prostitution.
 Carbone also had prostitution networks in Argentina, Egypt and Spain.

 Although Pernod Fils had been banned in France in 1914, Carbone imported it from a distillery in Tarragona, Spain.
-After economic sanctions were imposed on Italy in 1936 because of the Second Italo-Ethiopian War, Carbone smuggled 34 tons of parmesan cheese from Italy for Marseille's Italian population.
+After economic sanctions were imposed on Italy in 1936 because of the Second Italo-Ethiopian War, Carbone smuggled 34 tons of Parmesan cheese from Italy for Marseille's Italian population.
 During the Spanish Civil War, Carbone sold arms to Francisco Franco's supporters.

 Carbone and Spirito were also active in Paris, where the Prefect of Police, Jean Chiappe, was a friend of Carbone.
 They initially set up an upmarket brothel in Montmartre.
 All brothels in Paris were then controlled by an obese Italian, Charles Codebo.
 Carbone and Spirito muscled in on his operation.
 With the money made in Paris, they opened brothels all over France and staffed them with women from Europe and South America.

-During the Interwar Period, Carbone and Spirito allied themselves with the mayor of Marseille, Simon Sabiani, and acted as his enforcers.
+During the interwar period, Carbone and Spirito allied with the mayor of Marseille, Simon Sabiani, and acted as his enforcers.
 In return, they received political protection.
 When Carbone and Spirito were arrested for the murder of the financial consultant Albert Prince in 1934, Sabiani came to their aid.
 After the 6 February 1934 riots in Paris, Carbone sent in his thugs to intimidate the dockers of Marseille who were striking.

 World War II

-During World War II, Carbone and Spirito joined the Carlingue which collaborated with the Germans in France; in return, the local civilian authorities in Marseille were expected to ignore their criminal activities.
-They also profiteered from black marketeering, supplying German soldiers with hard to obtain goods.
+During World War II, Carbone and Spirito joined the Carlingue, which collaborated with the Germans in France; in return, the local civilian authorities in Marseille were expected to ignore their criminal activities.
+They also profiteered from black marketeering, supplying German soldiers with hard-to-obtain goods.